krb5/krb5/doc/rst_source/krb_admins/install_kdc/krb_daemon.rst

 Any errors the daemons encounter while starting will also be listed in the logging output.

-As an additional verification, check if kinit succeeds against the principals that you have created on the previous step (:ref:`addadmin_kdb`).
+As an additional verification, check if :ref:`kinit(1)` succeeds against the principals that you have created on the previous step (:ref:`addadmin_kdb`).
 Run::

     shell% /usr/local/bin/kinit admin/admin@ATHENA.MIT.EDU